Devissage and Localization for the Grothendieck Spectrum of Varieties: Relationship with the -construction

 \begin{theorem} Let $(\C, \M, \E)$ be a CGW category.
 Then there is a weak equivalence of topological spaces

-induced by a map of simplicial sets $S_\bullet\mc{C} \rto Q \mc{C}$. \end{theorem}
+induced by a map of simplicial sets $S_\dotp\mc{C} \rto Q \mc{C}$. \end{theorem}

-The equivalence above is one of topological spaces, not of infinite loop space or spectra.
-While in many cases the equivalence are equivalences of infinite loop spaces, that is not true in this generality (for example, smooth varieties cannot be delooped in the way described in \cite{campbell} since it relies on the existence of pushouts).
+The equivalence above is one of topological spaces, not of infinite loop spaces or spectra.
+While in many cases the equivalences are equivalences of infinite loop spaces, that statement is not true in this generality (for example, smooth varieties cannot be delooped in the way described in \cite[Sec.~5]{campbell} since it relies on the existence of pushouts).
 We hope to address deloopings in future work.